For Your Puppy

 As a supplement to our in-home training program, clients and their puppies are able to attend weekly puppy socials.
 Puppy Social is only open to clients that are currently enrolled in our in-home training program for puppies.
 Puppy Social is a one hour play date where you get the benefit of individualized instruction, plus the puppies get socialization with new people and other dogs.
 Our goal is to help puppies learn how to play with one another and give owners peace of mind that they are provided safe opportunities to socialize their pets.

 The Puppy Social usually occurs every Thursday at 7pm.
-We ask for a $20 donation.
 Puppies must be at least 8 weeks old have had the FIRST DHPP vaccination 10 days prior to class.
+Puppy Social is $20 and current clients are automatically enrolled for 5 weeks but have the option to drop any sessions with 24 hour advance notice.

 Quick Answers based on Puppy Start Right: Foundation Training for the Companion Dog, by Dr. Kenneth Martin and Debbie Martin :